Speak to a Friendly Routing Expert Now:

-How to Plan the Fastest Route to Work for Delivery Drivers
+How to Create The Fastest Route to Work

-The turnover rate of delivery drivers is high because its a tough job.
-The hours are long, the work is repetitive and requires much physical effort.
+Delivery is a tough job.
+The hours are long, the work is repetitive, and requires much physical effort.

-To reduce fatigue and stress, delivery drivers absolutely need better and clearer directions to work.
+To reduce fatigue and stress, delivery drivers need better and clearer directions to work.

-Taking seasonality into account, things get particularly unpleasant in the heat of the summer, especially in big cities and the South and West; and downright dangerous in the winter.
+Considering seasonality, things get particularly unpleasant in the heat of the summer, especially in big cities and the South and West, and downright dangerous in the winter.

 Delivery drivers are essential workers and unsung heroes.